SylvioRand/inception/README.md

   - `ftp_password.txt`
   - `credentials.txt` (only if empty)

-All passwords are generated randomly and securely.
+All passwords are generated randomly.

 ## ▶️ How to Use